viktoriiapoliakova/northwind-exercises/README.md

-# northwind-exercises
-SQL Queries using Northwind database
+Exploring the famous Northwind database with 10 SQL queries.